leehambley/libssh.rb/README.md

     # brew install libssh
     # aptitude install libssh

+*Note*: Currently, you'll need this homebrew installation: https://gist.github.com/963366 as the current release of libssh does not build cleanly on OSX.

 See your platform (or package manager) specific notes on how and where this is installed.
 This Gem will search the usual unix prefix locations, for more information see [the mkmf configuration]().
 If the headers and library for `libssh` have been installed to somewhere else by your package manager, you may need to override the

 ## Defaults